NIST-SP-800-53-R5/NIST-SP-800-53-R5.github.io/docs/3-5-configuration-management/cm-5-access-restrictions-for-change.md

     * **(a) Enforce access restrictions using [ _Assignment: organization-defined automated mechanisms_ ]; and**
     * **(b) Automatically generate audit records of the enforcement actions.**

-    <ins>Discussion</ins>: Organizations log system accesses associated with applying configuration changes to ensure that configuration change control is implemented and to support after- the-fact actions should organizations discover any unauthorized changes.
+    <ins>Discussion</ins>: Organizations log system accesses associated with applying configuration changes to ensure that configuration change control is implemented and to support after-the-fact actions should organizations discover any unauthorized changes.

     <ins>Related Controls</ins>: AU-2, AU-6, AU-7, AU-12, CM-6, CM-11, SI-12.